dalenewman/Cfg-NET/README.md

 he/she can create as many configuration files as necessary.

-When the DBA changes his/her mind about keeping 4 backup sets, point out the `backups-to-keep` attribute.
+When the DBA changes his/her mind about keeping **4** backup sets, point out the `backups-to-keep` attribute.

-##Feature Summary

-* easy
-  * reports problems
-  * value defaults
-  * value types
-  * value domains (or valid values)
-  * required properties
-  * required collections
-  * unique properties within collections
-* advanced
-  * flexible environments, parameters, and place-holders.
+##Conclusion

 This is all you need to know if you just want an easy way to configure your program.
-Just drop *NanoXmlParser.cs* and *CfgNet.cs* into your project, and you're good to go.

-If you need a more flexible configuration, continue reading.
+If you need a more flexible configuration, that can respond to parameters at run-time, continue reading.

 ##Support for Environments, Parameters, and Place-Holders